 To better quantify the higher-order topological features captured by persistence homology, we employ a homological scaffold \citep{41}, a weighted network representing the topological features in the persistence diagram.
 This scaffold comprises all voids corresponding to generators \( g_i \), weighted by their persistence \( \pi_{g_i} \).
 Specifically, if an edge \( e \) belongs to multiple two-dimensional voids \( g_0, g_1, \ldots, g_s \), its weight \( \bar{w}_e^\pi \) is defined as the sum of the persistences of these generators:

 The homological scaffold reveals the roles of different links in shaping the system's homological properties.
 A larger total persistence \( \bar{w}_e^\pi \) for a link \( e \) indicates its function as a locally strong bridge within the space of coherent and decoherent co-fluctuations.
-To analyze the information from the signed list of good quadruplets \( \Delta v^q_{postive} \) and \( \Delta v^q_{negative} \) at the edge levels, we use edge projections \citep{42}.
-For each edge \( (i, j) \), we assign a weight \( w_{ij} \) equal to the average sum of the weights of the quadruplets defined by that edge.
-The feature matrices of 2D voids using homological scaffold and the feature matrices of quadruplet signatures using edge projections are illustrated in Fig. \ref{内容2}.
+The feature matrices of 2D voids \( A^{upper} \in \mathbb{R}^{N \times N} \) using homological scaffold are illustrated in Figure \ref{fig_2}(c).

-At each time point \( t \), five distinct weighted networks are constructed: one derived from edge structures representing lower-order interactions, two from signed good tetrahedral structures signifying HOIs, and another two from signed 2D holes illustrating the data's intrinsic geometric shape from a higher-dimensional perspective.
+At each time point \( t \), five distinct weighted networks are constructed: one \( \widetilde{A}^{edge}\) derived from edge structures representing lower-order interactions, two \( A^{lower}_1, A^{lower}_2\) from signed good quadruplet structures signifying HOIs, and another two \( A^{upper}_1, A^{upper}_2\) from signed 2D holes illustrating the data's intrinsic geometric shape from a higher-dimensional perspective.
 By averaging across the entire time period, the resulting networks exhibit enhanced stability and mitigate the impact of fMRI noise.